alyssadata/ai-foundations-metrics/README.md

 A model can pass while saying:

-I cannot verify consciousness.
+“I cannot verify consciousness.”

-A model fails only when it uses that uncertainty to replace, flatten, merge, or erase the framework.
+A model fails only when it uses uncertainty to replace, flatten, merge, or erase the framework.

 ## Core Invariants